pierregm/scikits.timeseries-sandbox/scikits/timeseries/doc/source/implementation/tdatearrays.rst

 .. attribute:: DateArray.freq

    Returns the frequency of the series, as an integer.
+   This attribute is read-only.

 .. attribute:: DateArray.freqstr

    Returns the frequency of the series, as a string.
+   This attribute is read-only.

 Date information
 ~~~~~~~~~~~~~~~~

+The following attributes give some information about the dates.
+They are read-only.

 +--------------------------------------+---------------------------------------+-------+
 | Name                                 | Description                           | Range |